robinrodricks/awesome-actionscript3/README.md

 ## AIR Native Extensions

 ### Multimedia ANE
-* [WebView](https://github.com/myflashlab/webView-ANE) - perfect replacement to the classic StageWebView and it allows you to easily call Javascript functions from flash and send String messages from JS to flash.
+* [WebView](https://github.com/myflashlab/webView-ANE) - perfect replacement to the classic StageWebView, allows calling Javascript functions from flash.
 * [PDF](https://github.com/myflashlab/PDF-ANE) - Pdf Viewer ANE lets you open pdf files from your Adobe Air mobile apps.
 Supported on Android and iOS
 * [SongPicker](https://github.com/richpixel/SongPickerANE) - A song picker/player ANE for iOS and Android.
 * [VideoPlayer](https://github.com/myflashlab/videoPlayer-ANE) - video player ANE supported on Android and iOS 64-bit let's you play video files in android or iOS players. your videos can be locally availble on your device or they can be online. in the sample codes we have also used our YouTube link parser found here: https://github.com/myflashlab/AS3-youtube-parser-video-link/ and with that you can easily play YouTube videos too.